sourmash-bio/sourmash_plugin_betterplot/README.md

 ![10-sketches example w/cut line](examples/plot2.cut.dendro.10sketches.cmp.png)

-as well as this set of clusters @CTB.
+as well as a set of 6 clusters to `10sketches.cmp.*.csv`.

 ### Multidimensional Scaling (MDS) plot of 10-sketch comparison